I almost gave back the advance for my first book.

 You don’t need to have a big following, an established business or a writing degree to share your story through books.
 People in every stage of life, from every background, and in every profession hear this call.

-If you hear the call, join the waitlist now.
+If you hear the call, learn more here.